oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

     Cons:

      - You need to create a bit more code than for association based approach.
-     - If you heed to add other types of owners you have to change email entity manually.
+     - If you heed to add other types of owners you have to modyfy email entity to add new relations as well as update `getOwner` and `setOwner` methods.
      - There is only one way to add other types of owners from external bundle - ask you to modify email entity.
      - It is not possible to use custom entities as an owner.